Florida Softball Set To Host NCAA Gainesville Regional - ESPN 98.1 FM / 850 AM WRUF

 Florida Atlantic (44-10), Mercer (38-24), and Georgia Tech (27-21) will join the Gators in the Gainesville Regional.
 This double-elimination regional begins on Thursday and will continue through Sunday.

-The Gators’ first match up with Mercer on Friday at 4:30 p.m.
+The Gators’ first game is with Mercer on Friday at 4:30 p.m.
 Should the Gators shine bright on the diamond and win the Gainesville Regional, Florida would then face the winner of the Durham Regional being hosted by the No. 14-seed Duke Blue Devils.

 Tickets and Where to Watch